mgijax/autolittriage/Readme.txt

 	    PrimTriageClassifiedSample
 	    CurGroupClassifiedSample
 	    (hopefully I can use shorter names!)
-	* decided to use config vars to specify which subclass to use and what the y_values and class_names are ("discard/keep" vs.
+	* (backed off on this decision Sept 5) decided to use config vars to specify which subclass to use and what the y_values and class_names are ("discard/keep" vs.
 	    "selected/unselected")
 	    (could use cmd line args for various scripts, or have these valuse